open-policy-agent/opa/docs/docs/policy-language.md

     not role in allowed_roles
 }

-deny contains sprintf("User %s's role was '%s', but must be one of %v", [input.username, location, allowed_locations]) if {
+deny contains sprintf("User %s's location was '%s', but must be one of %v", [input.username, location, allowed_locations]) if {
     not location in allowed_locations
 }
 ```